 Parenting and Co-Parenting - Attachment and Connection focused

 Helping people make profound and sustainable changes in their quality of life is my passion and I am so grateful that I get to do this work.
 I love watching people reclaim their power and re-center themselves in their own lives.
-Being ND affirming, trauma informed, and social justice focused is important to me, both in and out of the office.
+Being neurodiversity affirming, trauma informed, and social justice focused is important to me, both in and out of the office.
 My goal is to create a therapeutic container where you feel safe, seen, heard, and accepted.
 If you think you are too weird or broken to be loved and accepted, I might be the right therapist for you.

 I use an intuitive and eclectic mix of therapy models to customize sessions based on a client's individual needs.
-Besides Lifespan Integration, Treating Internalized Oppression, The Polyvagal Theory, The Safe and Sound Protocol, Collaborative and Proactive Solutions, and The Gottman Method, the modalities and theories I lean on most are depth psychology, narrative therapy, family systems, emotion focused therapy, existentialism, Gestalt, complexity theory, attachment theory, DBT, and solution focused therapy.
+Besides Lifespan Integration, Treating Internalized Oppression, The Polyvagal Theory, Brainspotting, Collaborative and Proactive Solutions, and The Gottman Method, the modalities and theories I lean on most are depth psychology, narrative therapy, internal family systems, emotion focused therapy, existentialism, Gestalt, complexity theory, attachment theory, distress tolerance skills, and solution focused therapy.
 I am adamantly opposed to ableist compliance based behavioral therapies and instead focus on which supports each individual client needs in order to thrive.